deepEngineering23/Green-Programming-Language/README.md

 step 1) make
 step 2) ./lexer ./path/of/file.gr (extension not specified yet in code)

-# A binary lexer is alredy present in repo
+# A binary lexer is already present in repo